DiscoverBSD/BSDHistory/readme.md

 }

 ```
-So when forking, add your own and then create PR so someone can check it.
+So when forking, add your own and then create PR so someone can fact check it.
+Length of text should not be more than 100 characters (because we want to be able to share it on twitter).

 ## License